KBNLresearch/tapeimgr/readme.md

 ## System requirements

-- **OS: Linux-only** (but you would probably have a hard time setting up a tape drive on Windows to begin with).
-Tested so far with Ubuntu 18.04 LTS (Bionic) and Linux Mint 18.3, which is based on Ubuntu 16.04 (Xenial).
+*Tapeimgr* is only available for Linux (but you would probably have a hard time setting up a tape drive on Windows to begin with).
+So far it has been tested with Ubuntu 18.04 LTS (Bionic) and Linux Mint 18.3, which is based on Ubuntu 16.04 (Xenial).
+In addition it has the following dependencies (many distros have most or all of these installed by default):

 - **Python 3.2 or more recent** (Python 2.x is not supported)